Siegen Hauptbahnhof

 Siegen Hauptbahnhof is the main station of the town of Siegen, in the German state of North Rhine-Westphalia.
 It is in close to the modern centre of Siegen, which includes the bus station and the Sieg Carré and City Galerie shopping centres.

 History

-The station was opened on 10 January 1861 simultaneously with the opening of the branch line from Siegen to Betzdorf, now part of the Sieg Railway.
-The Altena–Siegen section of the Ruhr–Sieg line was opened in August 1861.
+The station was opened on 10 January 1861 at the same time as the branch line from Siegen to Betzdorf, which is now part of the Sieg Railway.
+The south-western part of the site, the railway depot in the preserved buildings and the tracks that are numbered from 50 were the terminus of the Cologne-Mindener Eisenbahn-Gesellschaft (CME), which was responsible for the construction of the line, but was taken over by the Prussian state in 1880.
+The freight yard opposite the depot was built over by the ECE Group with the City-Galerie at the end of the 1990s.

-Jews were deported from Siegen station from 1942 to 1944.
-This is recalled on a plaque on track 3.